hashimmm/iiifoo/README.md

  _Default: ""_
 - __test\_debug\_on\_fail__: Enter debugging mode when a test fails.
 Leave blank for false, any non-blank value is treated as truthy. _Default: ""_
 - __cache\_type__: Cache type.
-Can be "redis", "file", or "memory".
+Can be "redis", "file", "memcached" or "memory".
  "Memory" is only recommended for single-process development environments. _Default: "file"_
 - __server\_port__: Port to run the server on. _Default: "5678"_
 - __db\_dialect__: Database type. _Default: "postgresql"_
 - __db\_pass__: Database password. _Default: "iiifoo"_